m4rrc0/m4rrco-from-scratch/src/blog/data-structure.md

 **The alternative is giving design powers to content creators!**

 Interestingly, this idea has precedence.
-That is the old fight of CMS Vs website builder.
+That is the old 'fight' of CMS Vs website builder.

 The former gives you a clean design with few surprises while the later gives you more freedom (and choices to make and ways to screw up the design).